On praxis and inviting people in

 NoMeansNo

-The story of what it means to be valid as a musician, of success and of acceptance, are songs that we sing to ourselves and each other, informed by our experiences, mediated by the system as a whole.
+The story of what it means to be valid as a musician, of success and of acceptance, are songs that we sing to ourselves and each other, informed by our experiences.
+They are stories mediated by the system as a whole.
+That is not to say that they do not have concrete effects.

-Scroll on your phone looking at the lives of musicians that you don’t know and will never know, aching
+• Scroll on your phone looking at the lives of musicians that you don’t know and will never know, feeling that strange ache.

-Many of the ways that we are taught to think about making music, and art more broadly, conform to inward facing patterns.
+Many of the ways that we’re taught to think about making music, and art more broadly, conform to inward facing patterns.
 Singer songwriter / band / label / scene.
-It’s more complicated than that by some distance, but binaries are useful when you’re conceptualising a matrix or a continuum, to a point (pun).
+It’s more complicated than that by some distance, but binaries can be useful when you’re conceptualising a space, to a point (pun).
 Do not mistake this for them being fundamentally more real than any other peg you could hang your hat on.

 Consider now ways of making music that are more outward facing, and more porous, and less relationally constrained.